iamrainyday/huiqihu.github.io/README.md

 ###  Lab Dase-314

-I run a small lab studying database and distributed systems.
+I run a lab studying database and distributed systems.
 Our research area includes: storage, in-memory and parallel computing,  transaction processing and distributed consensus.
 In the lab, we prefer study open-sourced systems or open-sourced projects.
 The students are engaged in research/engineering in systems.

 Specifically, my recent interests include:

+systems:

-* distributed storage system, LSM-tree structured storage system with new hardwares (RDMA and NVM)
+* distributed storage system, storage system with new hardwares (RDMA and NVM)

-* cloud-based database, multi-master and shared memory buffer, distributed transaction over database replicas
+* cloud-based database, multi-master and shared memory database

+ theorm

+ *distributed transaction +  distributed consensus protocals